Signatures of folded branches in the scanning gate microscopy of ballistic electronic cavities: Analytical model describing equiconductance features

 Since the classical conductance \eqref{eq:conductance-classical} measured in the SGM setup crucially depends on whether trajectories are transmitted or not, we expect that the SGM response is dominated by a number of branches that form due to weak disorder \cite{fratu19a}, and whose transmission is modified by the effect of the tip potential.
 Branches are bundles of trajectories, and thus the impact of the tip can be approximately described by the deflection of a trajectory that is part of the branch.

 For the quantitative description of such a deflection, we assume that the tip-induced potential bump/dip has circular symmetry around the tip center $\vec{r}_\mathrm{T}$ with the general expression

 where $V_\mathrm{T}$ is the potential strength, and ${v}(r)$ the shape of the potential with normalized maximum value ${v}(0)=1$ at the tip center.
-In the limit of weak scattering, the deflection angle $\alpha$ due to the presence of the potential \eqref{eq:tip-general} for a trajectory at energy $E$, starting at $x=x_\mathrm{T}+\Delta x$, $y=-\infty$ in the $y$ direction (see the sketch in Fig.~\ref{fig:deflection-sketch}), can be calculated \cite{fratu19a} as
+In the limit of weak scattering, the deflection angle $\alpha$ due to the presence of the potential \eqref{eq:tip-general} for a trajectory at energy $E$, starting far from the tip position $\vec{r}_\mathrm{T}$ and missing the tip by the impact parameter $b$ (see the sketch in Fig.~\ref{fig:deflection-sketch}), can be calculated \cite{fratu19a} as

 where $v'$ is the derivative of $v$ with respect to $r$.